udontur/umpire/docs/development.md

 ## 🛠️ Build the package
-`umpire` is built using Nix, CMake, and Make.
+Umpire is built using Nix, CMake, and Make.
 1. Enter the Nix development shell
 ```sh
 nix develop